Buyers Guide

 As you read the list below please keep the following in mind:

-1. I’m not going to repeat heroes that come in the recommended starters OR expansions that I’ve already listed above as being “high-value,” I listed them there BECAUSE I think they’re a better value generally than any of the expansions below
+1. I’m not going to repeat heroes that come in the recommended starters OR expansions that I’ve already listed above as being “high-value,” I listed them there BECAUSE I think they’re a better value than any of the expansions below

 2. You shouldn’t think twice about buying a character, unit, or vehicle that you love in the fiction, you’re rarely going to actually be disappointed if that’s the case.
 I wrote these grades from the perspective of someone who is just sort of “generally” a Star Wars fan.